mossgreen/mossgreen.github.io/_posts/2018-11-09-Spring-Certification-Spring-Data-Management.md

 Yes, transaction management is a cross-cutting concern.

 **Declarative transaction management**.
 **AOP** is used to decorate beans with transactional behavior.
 This means that when we annotate classes or methods with `@Transactional`, a proxy bean will be created to provide the transactional behavior, and it is wrapped around the original bean.
 It's **non-invasive**.
-- `org.springframework.transaction.interceptor.
-TransactionInterceptor`
-- in conjunction with **an implementation** of `org.springframework.transaction.PlatformTransactionManager`.
+AOP proxies use two infrastructure beans for this:
+1. `TransactionInterceptor`
+2. An implementation of `PlatformTransactionManager` interface.
+E.g.,
+    1. DataSourceTransactionManager
+    2. HibernateTransactionManager
+    3. JpaTransactionManager
+    4. JtaTransactionManager
+    5. WebLogicJtaTransactionManager
+    6. etc

-Under the hood: an internal infrastructure Spring-specific bean of type `org.springframework.aop.framework. autoproxy.InfrastructureAdvisorAutoProxyCreator` is registered and acts as a **bean postprocessor** that modifies the service and repository bean to add transaction-specific logic.
+Under the hood: an internal infrastructure Spring-specific bean of type `InfrastructureAdvisorAutoProxyCreator` is registered and acts as a **bean postprocessor** that modifies the service and repository bean to add transaction-specific logic.
 Basically, this is the bean that creates the transactional AOP proxy.

 **Programmatic transaction management**
 Although it's a little more tedious to use, it **gives you full control** over the transaction management code.